 Soup for dessert?
 Categorically, yes.
 In China, (and other Asian cultures) tapioca is used in both chilled and warm dessert soups.
-If you’ve never had it, this is a foolproof recipe and a great place to start.
+If you’ve never had it, this sweet potato and tapioca soup is a foolproof recipe and a great place to start.
 We like to serve this one warm because it adds to the comfort and texture of the dish.
 Taro can be swapped for the sweet potato, but the color of the sweet potato is too vibrant to pass up.

 Meanwhile, put the sweet potatoes and 4 cups of water in the pan and bring to a boil.
 Reduce heat to maintain a simmer.
 Cook until sweet potatoes are just tender, about 5 minutes.
 Drain the potatoes and set aside.